Long Range Desert Group: Vehicles

 The LRDG vehicles were mainly two wheel drive, chosen because they were lighter and used less fuel than four wheel drive.
 They were stripped of all non-essentials, including doors, windscreens and roofs.
 They were fitted with a bigger radiator, a condenser system, built up leaf springs for the harsh terrain, wide, low pressure desert tyres, sand mats and channels, plus map containers and a sun compass devised by Bagnold.
 Wireless trucks had special compartments built into the bodywork to house wireless equipment.
 Initially the LRDG patrols were equipped with one Canadian Military Pattern (CMP) Ford 15 cwt F15 truck for the commander, while the rest of the patrol used up to 10 Chevrolet 30 cwt 158.5" wheelbase (WB) trucks (the 'WA' model mentioned in some texts appears to be an 133" wheelbase version of the same vehicle).
 From March 1941 the 30 cwt Chevrolets were replaced by the CMP Ford 30 cwt F30, although in some ways this was a retrograde step as the four wheel drive and extra weight compared to the Chevrolets meant they used twice as much fuel, which reduced the range of a patrol.
 From March 1942 the Fords were progressively replaced by 200 Canadian Chevrolet 1533 X2 30 cwts, which had been specially ordered for the LRDG.
-From July 1942 Willys Jeeps began to be issued for the patrol commander and patrol sergeant.
+From July 1942 Willys jeeps began to be issued for the patrol commander and patrol sergeant.

+General Order 297 of November 22, 1940 specified that all vehicles in the Middle East were to be painted with a common basic colour of Light Stone, ie the BSC (British Standard Colour) number 61, which is a medium toned yellow with a brown tinge which veterans refer to as desert yellow.
+To achieve the Caunter camouflage scheme, two contrasting colours may be applied along with this basic colour, these being Silver Grey BSC number 28 a greyish pastel green, and Slate BSC number 34.
+All three colours were specified in "BSC 381:C 1930 Colours for Ready Mixed Paints".